kararup2001/Registration_Form/README.md

-# Registration_Form - Demo Project
+# Registration_Form - This is a Demo Project

 > *Disclaimer:*
 > This project is developed solely for *educational and personal learning* purposes.